RobotnikIstobalAI2/rb_theron_sim/README.md

 ## Docker

-The simulation requires a graphical user interface.
+The simulation requires a graphical user interface (GUI).
 If you have an nvidia powered machine, you can use the nvidia-containers to use graphical acceleration and improve perfomance.

 ### Installation